OVRS History & Principles

 We Care Deeply for People With Disabilities

 Ohio Valley Residential Services, a private, nonprofit organization, provides places to live and personal care for teens and adults with developmental disabilities.
-They live in group homes and apartment buildings as well as with foster families.
-Our respite care program offers clients short-term stays with foster families.
+They live in homes and apartment buildings as well as with shared living families.
+Our respite care program offers clients short-term stays with shared living families.
 And our supported living program helps clients who need minimal assistance to live on their own.

 We Nurture Family-like Atmospheres

 Though the atmosphere in each of our homes varies, we strive for family-like environments.
 We nurture a sense of belonging, encouraging strong relationships among clients and between clients and staff.
 Our clients include married couples and siblings.
 Some of our older clients have lived with us since they were young adults.
 They go out to dinner together and to the movies and even go on vacation together.

 We Provide Personal Space and Choices